Standardising Work for Freight Container Repair

 The guys at PS56 made some cracking procedures which we use all the time especially with the new staff.
 It means I’m not on the shop floor every 10 minutes and I’ve got more time to deal with my big clients.
 They also helped smarten up the way we organise work so everybody knows what they are doing and things work a lot smoother.
 They have really helped my business and I’m looking forward to working with them again.

 - Identified best practice for the common activities based on client knowledge, customer and quality standards prescribed by the governing body, the IICL (The institute of International Containers Lessors)

-- Detailed work instructions with photographic cues, including standard quality requirements and safety measures.
+- Detailed work instructions with photographic cues were created which included the standard quality requirements and appropriate safety measures.

-- Designed simple and easy to use log sheets for information and data capture for quality control purposes and a visual management system for shared tools, equipment and consumables was implemented to improve communication and organise the workshops.
+- Simple and easy to use log sheets for information and data capture were designed for quality control purposes and a visual management system for shared tools, equipment and consumables was implemented to improve communication and organise the workshops.